Phazorknight/Cogito/docs/documentation.md

 > The documentation is still work in progress and will be updated over time.

 > [!IMPORTANT]
 > This documenation will give you an overview of the most important properties & methods of the different nodes and how to use them.
+> This documentation does not always list each and every function or exposed property, as these are better explored in the editor itself and include tooltips on how to use them.
-If you want to dive deeper into the code, you can also read the comments in the source code.
+> If you want to dive deeper into the code, you can also read the comments in the source code.

 **Table of Contents**
 - [Documentation](#documentation)